mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         }
     }
 - **Response**:
-    - 200 OK: If the penalty was updated.
+    - 200 OK: If the penalty is successfully updated.
-    - 400 Bad Request: If the penalty object is missing or invalid.
+    - 400 Bad Request: If the penalty object is missing or invalid (missing reason or fine).
     - 404 Not Found: If the user is not found.
-    - 400 Invalid JSON: If the request body is not valid JSON
+    - 400 Bad Request: If the request body contains invalid JSON.

 ### Update User Infos (PUT)